Being a Signal Provider in Social Trading

 What does being a Signal Provider mean?

-The answers to these questions may be many, and different for each person.
-Some begin to make Forex trading out of curiosity and then they get passionate, others are simply looking for a way to make money sitting at the computer.
+Some traders begin to make Forex trading out of curiosity and then they get passionate, others are simply looking for a way to make money sitting at the computer.
 Some make trading activities as extra work before it becomes a full-time job, and still others have always done it as a real job.

 Understanding the evolutionary journey of a trader is not very important, what really matters is to understand what are its current capabilities and the power of his strategy.